-- on OATIS as a 'public' notice; - within 30-minutes of receiving them from the CCO; and - with an accompanying email and/or SMS notification to stakeholders set-up to receive notifications in OATIS.
+- on OATIS as a 'public' notice; - in a PDF format; - using the preforma templates set out in the CCO Communications Plan (reproduced in Appendix 5); - within 30-minutes of receiving them from the CCO; and - with an accompanying email and/or SMS notification to those stakeholders set-up to receive such notifications in OATIS.

-Notices may be issued in this manner at any time 24/7 and stakeholders must be ready to receive and act on notices promptly.
+Notices may be issued in this manner at any time 24/7 and parties expected to act on notices need to be able to receive and act on such notices in a timely manner stakeholders must be ready to receive and act on notices promptly.